Sarajevo to Mostar Train & Bus 2026: Times & Fares

 If your schedule allows it, take the train.
 The line down the Neretva valley is genuinely one of the best rides in the region - for two hours it hugs the river, threading gorges, skirting the improbably turquoise Jablanica reservoir, and slipping through tunnel after tunnel as the landscape shifts from Sarajevo’s highlands to the Mediterranean feel of Herzegovina.
 It costs about the same as a coffee and a sandwich, and it beats the road hands down for scenery.

 The service is run by ŽFBH (Railways of the Federation of Bosnia and Herzegovina) using modern, air-conditioned Talgo trains, with a small café-bar on board and first and second class.
-There are about two departures a day in each direction - typically one in the morning and one in the late afternoon - and the trip takes just under two hours.
-Second class costs around 14 KM (~€7), and you get roughly a 20% discount on a return ticket.
+There are about two departures a day in each direction - in 2026 the southbound trains leave Sarajevo around 07:15 in the morning and 16:46 in the late afternoon (train 721) - and the trip takes just under two hours.
+Second class runs around 14 KM (13.90-14.10 BAM depending on the source you check); ŽFBH doesn’t publish an online fare table for this route, so buy at the station counter, and a return works out about 20% cheaper than two singles.
+Exact times shift with the season, so check the current ŽFBH timetable before you build a day around it.

 Two practical points that trip people up.
 First, timetables here change with the season and are not dense - a couple of trains a day means a cancelled plan if you don’t check, so look up the current schedule on the ŽFBH site (zfbh.ba) before you build a day around it, and don’t assume the return time is convenient.
 Second, for the best views, sit on the correct side: the finest river scenery is on the left-hand side going Sarajevo to Mostar, and the right-hand side coming back.
 There are no seat reservations - you sit where you like - so board a few minutes early to claim a window on the river side.
 Tickets are sold at the station or online, with booking opening about two weeks ahead.